 Asylum applicants must understand that if he/she is found to have knowingly made a frivolous application for asylum, the applicant will be permanently ineligible for any benefits under the Immigration and Nationality Act (INA).
 Moreover, if Applicant knowingly and willfully falsify or conceal a material fact or submit false documents, the asylum application will be denied, and Applicant may be subject to criminal prosecution and removal proceedings.
 The US immigration and law enforcement agencies including the USCIS, ICE and the FBI all thoroughly investigate Asylum applicants’ backgrounds for validity.
 It is therefore, very important to make sure you remember your facts correctly and always be truthful during your asylum interview and application.

 Want to know more about Asylum?

-Are you interested in knowing more about Asylum application or other immigration options?
+Are you interested in knowing more about Asylum application or other humanitarian immigration options?
 Cipolla Law Group understands the complexities of asylum law and what that means for applicants.
 Our Chicago Immigration attorneys have years of experience in getting Asylum applications approved and can look at details of your case to assist you in the best way possible.
 Our immigration law firm is convenient located at downtown Chicago and Lincoln Park.
 Contact us for a confidential consultation regarding your asylum case today.